Power Couple? AI Growth and Renewable Energy Investment: Calibration Details

 The energy consumption figures are based on estimates reported in Figure 2.12 by IEA (2025)\footnote{\url{https://iea.blob.core.windows.net/assets/601eaec9-ba91-4623-819b-4ded331ec9e8/EnergyandAI.pdf} }.
 The MMMU scores are the same as those shown in \cref{tab:lambda_estimate}.
 Linear regression based on these estimates yields an $\alpha \approx 1.467$.

-While the regression analysis also provides a $k$ estimate, it does not account for the regional energy usage differences that we intend to capture through the different instances in the case study.
+Although the regression analysis also provides a $k$ estimate, it does not account for the regional energy usage differences that we intend to capture through the different instances in the case study.
 To reflect such heterogeneity, we anchor the $k$ estimate in each instance based on the actual energy consumption.
-In particular, U.S.\ and China have actively engaged in frontier model development as illustrated by the corresponding MMMU scores.
-Hence, their energy consumption figures are reasonable proxies of the energy demand of frontier AI, reflecting regional differences such as compute capacity and energy efficeincy.
-Therefore, we set the $k$ value in Instances A and B to be the same as the 2024 energy consumption numbers in these two regions in \cref{tab:alpha_estimate}, i.e., 177.51 and 115.42 TWh, respectively.
+In particular, the U.S.\ and China have actively engaged in frontier model development as illustrated by the corresponding MMMU scores.
+Hence, their energy consumption figures are reasonable proxies for the energy demand of frontier AI, reflecting regional differences such as compute capacity and energy efficiency.
+Therefore, we set the $k$ value in Instances A and B to be the same as the 2024 energy consumption numbers in these two regions in \cref{tab:alpha_estimate}, that is, 177.51 and 115.42 TWh, respectively.
 Nevertheless, the EU's consumption figure may not fully represent its potential AI energy demand.
-We adjust this number by scale it with a factor of $(70/52.5)^{1+1.467}$, effectively calculating the minimum amount of energy required if a model with a MMMU score above 70 is to be developed under the scaling law calibrated above.
+We adjust this number by scaling it by a factor of $(70/52.5)^{1+1.467}$, effectively calculating the minimum amount of energy required if a model with an MMMU score above 70 is to be developed under the scaling law calibrated above.
 This yields $k\approx 129.14$, which we adopt for Instance C.

 The next subsection sets energy cost, emissions, and renewable investment parameters.